 Going forward, we expect more thought-leadership and impactful initiatives from industry players outside of health care—putting more cost pressure on the health care system or seeking more aggressive and preventative population health solutions for their employees.
 We also expect health care employers to continue to impact the health talent pipeline in a more intensive, customized way.

-Industry Impact will be the guiding theme of our upcoming Spring Meeting, where we’ll be hearing from industry experts and diving into issues like what Amazon is doing, and how it will affect non-physician health care professionals.
-If you’re not a member, consider joining HPN so you can keep up with these impactful conversations, and join us at our Spring Meeting!
+Industry Impact will be the guiding theme of our upcoming Spring conference, where we'll be hearing from industry experts and diving into issues like what Amazon is doing, and how it will affect non-physician health care professionals.
+If you're not a member, consider joining HPN so you can keep up with these impactful conversations, and join us at our Spring Meeting!

 One thought on “Artificial Intelligence, Amazon and What it Means for Health Care”